curl/curl/docs/cmdline-opts/data-binary.md

 # `--data-binary`

-This posts data exactly as specified with no extra processing whatsoever.
+Post data exactly as specified with no extra processing whatsoever.

 If you start the data with the letter @, the rest should be a filename.
 Data is posted in a similar manner as --data does, except that newlines and